carrotIndustries/pluto-fw/README.md

 Since the MSP430FR6972 uses FRAM for nonvolatile storage, writing nonvolatile data is as easy as writing to RAM.
 All nonvolatile variables are linked into a dedicated section, that can be left unmodified when updating the firmware.
+That's what the "program-noload" target is for.
 Currently, alarms, countdown timers, OTP secrets and some settings are stored in nonvolatile memory.

 #How do I build?
 ##Dependencies for both target and simulator